This page gives you an introduction to live events, including:

 I have spent my life in gyms and athletic training centers.
-With over 30 years of industry and academic sports sciences experience, I now devote my time to performance programming, authoring books, continuing education programs, and delivering live seminars and webinars.
+With over 30 years of industry and academic sports sciences experience focused on muscle performance, I now devote my time to performance programming, authoring books, continuing education programs, and delivering live seminars and webinars.

 My favorite aspect of the field is resistance training programming methods.
 Why programming?
-It is where I can help others and best support the work of trainers.
+It is where I can help others and best support the work of muscle performance experts.
 Over the years I learned that it is the intricate relationship between programming variables that excite me, and I love coming up with programming solutions to optimize performance outcomes.
 Programming is in the details and that is what I love!
 My motto is this:

 “Programming is an intricate puzzle of infinite possibilities and details interacting with a human being – a dynamic, changing system.”

 ~ Dr. Amy

-Speaking and lecturing since 1993, I have delivered over 250 live events to academia and industry.
-With dozens of magazine and blog articles, training and education programs, and one book my content has reached a global audience of over 500,000 people in 80 plus countries, I am honored to touch people through resistance training.
+Speaking and lecturing since 1993, I have delivered hundreds of live events to academia and industry.
+With dozens of magazine and blog articles, training and education programs, and one book my content has reached a global audience of over 500,000 people in 80 plus countries, I am honored to touch people through muscle performance research and development.